|Profession:||Learning and Development Consultant, but now semi-retired, hooray!|

 I also enjoy birdwatching.
 It's handy living where I do, because the Wildfowl and Wetlands Trust reserve at Slimbridge is a few minutes' drive from here.
 I joined the WWT in 1997, and I've been in the RSPB for more than 30 years.
 My father lives in north Norfolk, which is also prime birdwatching country.
 When I visit, I try whenever I can to go walking on the beach at Cley or Salthouse.
 There, you can see all sorts of birds - even the occasional Flamingo.
 After living inland for so long, I'm still terrible at identifying waders and the like, but I'm getting better.
 My mum is no longer with us, but she was a great birdwatcher; she was the sort of person who could say, "what's wrong with that blackbird on the drive?" and when you looked, it turned out to be a perfectly healthy ring ouzel.

 There's also my obsession with cinema.
 Some friends of mine once suggested that I'd had the Internet Movie Database surgically implanted.
 I've loved films since I was little, but these days that love has become an all-consuming passion.
 Even before the pandemic struck, I preferred watching movies from the comfort of my sofa and my home setup has been expanded and upgraded over the years to become a personal big-screen experience.
-You can find out more - so much more - on my films page.
+You can find out more —so much more—on my films page.